-Basketball Tasmania offers coaching courses to upskill and educate coaches and we strongly encourages all coaches to become formally accredited as it provides these benefits:
+Basketball Tasmania offers coaching courses to upskill and educate coaches and we strongly encourage all coaches to become formally accredited as it provides these benefits:

 You will be recognized by Basketball Australia, Basketball Tasmania, local CAMS and associations, clubs parents and players as an accredited coach